Who can register

 If you’re a qualified social worker returning to practice you will need to demonstrate current knowledge and understanding of social work practice to apply for registration.

-If you’re returning to practice you will need to provide evidence of Post Registration Training and Learning for the period since you last registered.
+If you’re returning to practice you will need to provide evidence of PRTL for the period since you last registered.

-Individuals removed from the Register by a removal order by a fitness to practise panel can apply to go back on the Register five years after the date they were removed.
+If you’ve been removed from the Register by a fitness to practise panel (removal order) you can apply to come back onto the Register five years after the date you were removed.

 Social workers who have qualified outside the UK

-You must contact us before you apply.
-Please email: firstname.lastname@example.org
+If you qualified outside Wales you must contact us before you apply firstname.lastname@example.org

 If you qualified in the EU, EEA or Switzerland and want to work in Wales on a temporary or occasional basis, see the guidance below.